zeroFruit/thttps/README.md

 Basic TLS implementation in Go, written as a learning project.
 Most components are forked from Go version 1.7

-tiny-HTTPS is not suitable for real-world use, but may be of interest to others learning about TLS basic, including:
+tiny-HTTPS is not suitable for real-world use, but it may be useful to others who are trying to figure out what is TLS in the code level, with the features including:

-- Basic handshaking with no extentions (SNI, ALPN ...)
+- Basic handshaking with no extentions (SNI, ALPN, Session ticket ...)
 - Data transfer and validate encrypted message with MAC for data integrity